Predatory aggression is a scary yet very common canine conundrum.

 Are Some Breeds More Likely to Have a High Prey Drive?

 Predatory aggression occurs in many breeds, from tiny terriers to large, powerful working dogs.
 That said, an intense prey drive is more common in some breeds than others, including:

 - Hounds: This group is chock full of breeds with high prey drives.
-Sighthounds like greyhounds, whippets, and basenjis are just a few of the laser-focused Fidos bred to pursue game at tremendous speeds, while scenthounds like bloodhounds and coonhounds sniff out and give chase to prey in packs during hunts before ultimately treeing (chasing the animal up a tree) or otherwise surrounding the target.
+Sighthounds like greyhounds, whippets, and basenjis are just a few of the laser-focused Fidos bred to pursue game at tremendous speeds, while scenthounds like bloodhounds, coonhounds, and coonhound mixes sniff out and give chase to prey in packs during hunts before ultimately treeing (chasing the animal up a tree) or otherwise surrounding the target.